Funding and Timeline Parameters

 - What issues and problems have come up?

 - What questions do I have at this point?

 - Where do I need to go next?

 - How has my thinking about this issue changed?

-The remaining 20% of grant funds are disbursed upon a satisfactory fulfillment of the Interim Report requirement.
+The final 20 percent of grant funds are disbursed upon satisfactory fulfillment of the Interim Report requirement.